How To Start An LLC In Vermont [2023 Guide]

-This section is asking for information regarding the activities of the business.
-To do that, there is a number called NAICS (North American Industry Grouping Code).
-This code is a six-digit number that classifies and categorize the different businesses.
+Business Description – This section asks for information regarding the activities of the business.
+To answer, there is a number called NAICS (North American Industrial Classification System).
+The NAICS is a six-digit number that classifies and categorizes the different business industries.
 This information is used in reporting statistical data for each of the industries in the U.S. Remember this number as you will need it when filing annual tax returns.
-You can do a more indepth search for your NAICS number here.
+You can do a more in-depth search for your NAICS number here.

-Physical Address – In this section, enter the street address, city, state and zip code of the initial principal office.
-This address can be the physical address of the LLC or it can be the address where the business records are stored.
+Physical Address – In this section, enter the street address, city, state, and zip code of the initial principal office.
+This address can be the LLC’s physical address or the address where the business records are stored.
 You may not use a PO Box for the designated office.

-Mailing Address – A mailing address is required and it can be the same as the Principal Address.
-If the records of the LLC will be sent to a different address, enter that information in the Mailing Address Section.
+Mailing Address – A mailing address is required, and it can be the same as the Principal Address.
+If the LLC records should be sent to a different address, enter that information in the Mailing Address Section.
 If the address is the same as the principal office, click on the “Use this address as the Mailing Address also” box to copy the Principal Address address.